 Retired Maj.
 Gen. Gus Hargett, President of the National Guard Association of the United States, said, “The increase in suicides in our ranks is more than a serious problem; it’s a symptom of a national mental health crisis.
 We have to increase access to quality mental health care.
 The Jacob Sexton Military Suicide Prevention Act of 2014 does just that.
 The Guard community greatly appreciates the efforts of Senator Donnelly and Senator Wicker on this important, bipartisan legislation.”

-John Madigan, Vice President of Public Policy, American Foundation for Suicide Prevention/SPAN USA, said, “The American Foundation for Suicide Prevention thanks Senator Joe Donnelly for his continued leadership on military suicide prevention.
+John Madigan, Vice President of Public Policy, American Foundation for Suicide Prevention, said, “The American Foundation for Suicide Prevention thanks Senator Joe Donnelly for his continued leadership on military suicide prevention.
 Providing service members both ongoing treatment and support for mental health issues should be America’s highest goal and objective.
 Passage of the bipartisan Jacob Sexton Military Suicide Prevention Act of 2014 will go a long way towards addressing military suicide prevention honestly and directly.”

 Anthony A. Wallis, Legislative Director of the Association of the United States Navy, said, “The Association of the United States Navy (AUSN) wholeheartedly supports S. 2300, the Jacob Sexton Military Suicide Prevention Act of 2014.
 This bill would help in the reduction of the alarmingly high military suicide rate by requiring assessments for all servicemembers, Active, Reserve, and Guard, as well as by establishing a review of current practices and establishing privacy protections for servicemembers seeking help.
 The alarming numbers of servicemembers and veterans who take their lives must be addressed and this bipartisan legislation, introduced by Senator Donnelly and Senator Wicker, is a step in the right direction.”